1987–88 Quebec Nordiques season: Regular season

 Quebec began the season with a three-game winning streak, and continued their early season success, as they had a 9–5–1 record through their first 15 games.
 The Nordiques then lost eight of their next nine games, to fall to 10–13–1--a slump which cost head coach Andre Savard his job.
 He was replaced by assistant coach Ron Lapointe on an interim basis for the remainder of the season.
 Under Lapointe, the Nordiques would go 6–3–1 in his first ten games to reach the .500 level with a 16–16–2 record, and found themselves in a fight with the Buffalo Sabres and Hartford Whalers for the final two playoff spots in the Adams Division.
 Quebec would remain in the hunt, as after 72 games, the team had a 32–36–4 record, good for 68 points, and a three-point lead on the Whalers for the final playoff spot.
-Quebec then went winless in their last eight games, going 0–7–1, as the Nordiques sank to last place in the Adams Division, missing the playoffs for the first time since their inaugural season in 1979–80.
+Quebec then went winless in their last eight games, going 0–7–1, as the Nordiques sank to last place in the Adams Division, missing the playoffs for the first time since 1980.
 Their record was 32–43–5, earning 69 points, which was their worst record since 1979–80, when the Nordiques were 25–44–11, getting 61 points.

 On offence, the club was led by Peter Stastny, who recorded 111 points, which was good for a tie for fifth place in the National Hockey League (NHL).
 Stastny scored 46 goals, his highest total since 1983–84, while adding 65 assists.
 Michel Goulet once again led the club in goals, as he scored 48 times, while he added 58 assists for 106 points.
 Anton Stastny was solid once again, getting 27 goals and 72 points, while newcomers Gaetan Duchesne and Alan Haworth each cracked the 20 goal plateau, scoring 24 and 23 goals respectively.

 Jeff Brown led the Nordiques from the blueline, scoring 16 goals and 52 points, while Terry Carkner chipped in with 27 points in his first season in Quebec.

 In goal, Mario Gosselin appeared in 54 games, winning a team high 20 games, while posting a 3.78 GAA, and recording two shutouts for the team.
 Rookie Mario Brunetta was the backup, winning 10 games with a 3.72 GAA in 29 games.
 Another rookie, Ron Tugnutt, appeared in six games, earning two wins with a 3.38 GAA.